-- 9.13 We will write to you to tell you: - a. we have granted you a Tier 4 licence; - b. your Sponsor Licence Number, which you must quote in all communication with us; - c. your CAS allocation for a 12 month period; and - d. the user name for your Level 1 user to access the SMS. - 9.14 Probationary Sponsors are not permitted to do certain things that sponsors with Tier 4 Sponsor status may do.
-This is because it is a transitional status for new sponsors, to enable them to build up an established record of compliance with the Immigration Rules and the sponsor guidance. - 9.15 Probationary Sponsors cannot: - a. offer courses at Qualifications and Credit Framework (QCF) or National Qualifications Framework (NQF) level 3 (and equivalent) (unless they are a Tier 4 (Child) Probationary Sponsor and wish to offer courses to Tier 4 (Child) students at this level); - b. offer courses below degree level that include work placements; - c. allow a student to re-sit an examination more than twice; or - d. allow a student to start studying until UKVI has granted their application for leave to remain to study the course.
+9.13 We will write to you to tell you:

+- a. we have granted you a Tier 4 licence; - b. your Sponsor Licence Number, which you must quote in all communication with us; - c. your CAS allocation for a 12 month period; and - d. the user name for your Level 1 user to access the SMS. - 9.14 Probationary Sponsors are not permitted to do certain things that sponsors with Tier 4 Sponsor status may do.
+This is because it is a transitional status for new sponsors, to enable them to build up an established record of compliance with the Immigration Rules and the sponsor guidance. - 9.15 Probationary Sponsors cannot: - a. offer courses at Regulated Qualifications Framework (RQF) level 3

+(and equivalent) (unless they are a Tier 4 (Child) Probationary Sponsor and wish to offer courses to Tier 4 (Child) students at this level); - b. offer courses at Regulated Qualifications Framework (RQF) level 3 (and equivalent), unless the applicant is under the age of 18; - c. offer courses below degree level that include work placements; - d. allow a student to re-sit an examination more than twice; or - e. allow a student to start studying until UKVI has granted their application for leave to remain to study the course.